Harkirtan/Connect-Four/README.md

 I chose Java for this project due to its robustness, object-oriented nature, and widespread use.
 Additionally, as I am comfortable working in Java, I wanted to showcase that via this test.
 With simplicity in mind, I only created 3 classes and attempted to keep them as minimalistic as possible.

 ### GUI: Java Swing (Optional)
-For the optional GUI component, I opted to use Swing, a part of the Java Foundation Classes (JFC).
+For the GUI component, I opted to use Swing, a part of the Java Foundation Classes (JFC).
 Swing is lightweight and therefore allowed me to develop a coherent solution to this test where I developed 2 windows (JFrames), one for the initial settings and one for the gameplay.

 ### Build Tool: Maven
 Maven was chosen as the build tool to manage project dependencies, build processes, and plugins.
 It simplifies the project setup and ensures consistent project builds across different environments.